Daniel-Chow-YC/US-Immigration-Data-ETL-Pipeline-with-Spark/README.md

 * Step 2: Explore and Assess the Data
 * Step 3: Define the Data Model
 * Step 4: Run ETL to Model the Data
-* Step 5: Complete Project Write Up
+* Step 5: Run sample queries on final data model

+Sample queries ran against the final data model (after running etl.py) can be viewed at the end of US_Immigration_Data.ipynb

 ## Running the project:
 To run the ETL pipeline: